MicrosoftDocs/appcenter-docs/docs/general/app-center-security.md

 ### Encryption at rest

 All data held by App Center is [encrypted at rest](/azure/security/fundamentals/encryption-overview).
 We use the encryption features provided by the Microsoft Azure data storage products that we use to build App Center.
-These include [Azure Storage](/azure/storage/common/storage-service-encryption), [Azure SQL](/azure/azure-sql/database/security-overview#information-protection-and-encryption), and [Cosmos DB](/azure/cosmos-db/database-encryption-at-rest).
+These include [Azure Storage](/azure/storage/common/storage-service-encryption), [Azure SQL](/azure/azure-sql/database/security-overview#information-protection-and-encryption), and [Azure Cosmos DB](/azure/cosmos-db/database-encryption-at-rest).

 ### Encryption keys